Se habla español

 • Potential for Mixed Signals: Using dual systems may lead to conflicting readings in specific rare scenarios.

-• Maintenance Requirements: This may require more frequent calibration and maintenance checks to ensure both systems function correctly.
+• Maintenance Requirements: More frequent calibration and maintenance checks may be required to ensure both systems function correctly.

 Hybrid TPMS stands out as a cutting-edge solution in tire pressure monitoring, blending the critical strengths of direct and indirect systems.
 While it offers enhanced accuracy and specific tire tracking, it also demands attention to the complexities and maintenance it brings along.